 Open from Mon - Fri, 8.30am - 5.30pm (Closed on Sat, Sun and PH).

-Please note that our Customer Care Centre will open at 9.30am on 24 April 2024 due to internal training.
+Please note that our Customer Care Centre will be closed on 20 December 2024 due to internal stock count.
 Thank you and sorry for the inconvenience caused.

 Customer Care Hotline